 Section 91.121 requires each person operating an aircraft to maintain cruising altitude by reference to an altimeter that is set "...to the elevation of the departure airport or an appropriate altimeter setting available before departure."
 As a UAS may not have a barometric altimeter, but instead a GPS altitude data, an exemption is needed.
-An equivalent level of safety will be achieved by the operator, pursuant to the FOSH and Safety Check list, confirming the altitude of the launch site shown on the GPS altitude indicator before flight.
+An equivalent level of safety will be achieved by the operator, pursuant to the Flight Checklist, confirming the altitude of the launch site shown on the GPS altitude indicator before flight.